Bigg Boss 12: Surbhi Rana Evicted During Mid-week Elimination; Gautam Gulati, Priyank & Kamya Enter!

 - Inside Sara Ali Khan's Christmas Celebrations!

-Bigg Boss 12 is inching towards finale.
-The makers of the show had introduced some fun tasks during Christmas Special episodes.
+Bigg Boss 12 is inching towards its finale.
+The makers of the show had introduced some fun tasks during the Christmas Special episodes.
 Many popular celebrities entered the Bigg Boss house for the Bigg Boss Hotel Task.
 After Urvashi Rautela, Hina Khan, Juhi Parmar and Neil Bhatt, Gauahar Khan, Aalisha Panwar and Jasmin Bhasin entered the Bigg Boss house.
 Gauahar gave the star badge to Surbhi Rana; Alisha and Jasmin gave the star badges to Deepak.
 Surbhi and Deepak made vote appeals.
-Also, in the latest episode, Sreesanth and Surbhi have a major fight.
+Also, in the latest episode, Sreesanth and Surbhi had a major fight.
 Check out what's in store in the upcoming episode!

 Gautam, Priyank & Kamya Enter